fhirbase/fhirbase/README.md

 **9.6** should be fine.
 Please proceed to the section describing operating system you're running.

+### Docker (cross-platform)

+If you have [Docker](https://www.docker.com/) installed, you might want to start PostgreSQL as a Docker container:

+    $ docker run --name fhirbase-postgres -p=5432:5432 -e POSTGRES_PASSWORD=postgres -d postgres:latest

 ### Windows

 For Windows the most simple way is to use [EnterpriseDB PostgreSQL